ninegua/tipjar/FAQ.md

 Before a canister can receive cycles donation, it must set the [black hole canister] `e3mmv-5qaaa-aaaah-aadma-cai` as one of its controllers.
-This will enable third parties like the TipJar to monitor its canister status including remaining cycle balance.
+This will enable third parties like the Tip Jar to monitor its canister status including remaining cycle balance.
 Besides revealing such information to public, doing so has no other side effects or security concerns because the black hole itself is immutable and cannot do any harm.

 If there is a canister useful to you, please ask its developer to do this sooner than later.